About our Program:

 HOMEOWNER PARTNER SELECTION

-Last, the Homeowner Selection Committee will review all the applications and recommend them to the Board of Directors.
-Not every family gets selected.
-However, everyone is welcome to reapply in a future application cycle.
+Lastly, the Homeowner Selection Committee will review all the applications and recommend them to the Board of Directors.
+Not every family will be selected, but everyone is welcome to reapply in a future application cycle.

 *Please Note: Application availability is subject to change or cancellation depending on the prior selection round, land availability, sponsorship, and other events beyond our control.
 We apologize for any inconvenience this may cause.